Bandholz vs Garibaldi – 9 Differences You Should Know

 How to Choose Between Bandholz Beard and Garibaldi Beard?

-• Round Face: The bandholz beard can help create the illusion of a more elongated face.
+- Round Face: The Bandholz adds length and chin projection, creating the illusion of a more elongated face shape.